 $ psql -d appdb -c "ALTER EXTENSION \"uuid-ossp\" UPDATE;" NOTICE: version "1.1" of extension "uuid-ossp" is already installed ALTER EXTENSION

-Pin a specific version with ALTER EXTENSION … UPDATE TO '<version>' when a staged upgrade is required.
+Use ALTER EXTENSION … UPDATE TO '<version>' when a staged upgrade needs a specific target version.

 $ psql -d appdb -c "DROP EXTENSION IF EXISTS \"uuid-ossp\";" DROP EXTENSION

-DROP EXTENSION removes functions and types owned by the extension, and using CASCADE can drop dependent application objects.
+DROP EXTENSION removes objects owned by the extension.
+Adding CASCADE can also remove dependent application objects.

 $ psql -d appdb -c "\dx"